 - Cover the pan with a lid.
 Now, turn on the heat to medium and start cooking.
 Once simmering, turn down the heat to simmer and cook, covered, for 3–4 minutes.

-- While simmering, open the lid and skim off the scum and fat from the broth with a fine-mesh skimmer one to two times.
+- While simmering, open the lid and skim off the scum and fat from the broth once or twice with a fine-mesh skimmer (find it on Amazon and JOC Goods).

 - Sprinkle the green onions on top and cook covered for another minute.
 Optional: If you would like to add beaten eggs, you can do it now (refer to my Tanindon recipe for detailed instructions).